Month 2, Day 20, Saturday 8:00 p.m.

 The last bit seemed to unlock Damien’s confusion.
 “Oh.
 Why didn’t you just say it like that from the beginning?
 Magnetism is a force, but it exerts no energy.
 That’s why thaumaturges can’t use a single magnet as an energy-source Sacrifice.
 Everybody knows that.”
-He huffed at her irritably.
+He huffed irritably.
 “You always make everything so much more complicated than it needs to be.”

-Sebastien rolled her eyes, shuffling over to the vault to slide the paper spell array under the space where its peg legs met the floor, thanking the unknown designer.
+Sebastien rolled her eyes before shuffling over to the vault to slide the paper spell array under the space where its peg legs met the floor, thanking the unknown designer.
 If the vault had been flat-bottomed, resting flush against the floor, her idea might not have been viable, unless they could tunnel in underneath the vault somehow, or cast the float spell through the ceiling of the floor below.

 The two of them knelt on either side of the vault, Conduits in hand.
-“Lift by one centimeter on three.”
-Sebastien instructed.
+“Lift by one centimeter on three,” Sebastien instructed.
 “One, two, three.”
 She brought her Will to bear, and the glow of the spell array beneath the vault spilled out as she and Damien combined their efforts, clumsily at first, but well enough to lift the huge metal vault.